NoiseRoute/docs/content/information/privacy_policy.md

 {{< /hint >}}

 # Web
 Web app is where you can download desktop version.
-Since you need an email-verified account before download, we use cookies and similar technologies to track the account's staus, so we will collect the following data:
+Since you need an email-verified account before download, we use cookies and similar technologies to track the account's staus and login sessions, so we will collect the following data:
 * email address.
 * the time you login/register/logout.